HarryNguyen2023/HarryNguyen2023/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I'm currently working as a robotics control software intern at Emage Developement.Ltd
+- ⚡ I'm currently doing capstone project about mobile manipulator system in warehouse.
-- 🌱 I'm currently studying about robotics dynamic & control.
+- 🌱 I'm currently studying about robotics dynamic & control, and signal processing in robotics.

 ## ✉️ Find me on: